 ESD will be taking over full control of ESD’s tax system.

-This year, ESD is not offering any agency-sponsored legislation but continues to work on new things; e.g., primary ESD site, workforce performance analysis site.
+This year, ESD is not offering any agency-sponsored legislation but continues to work on new things to promote service delivery; e.g., primary ESD site, workforce performance analysis site.

-Updating social media presence and doing more mobile technologies in WorkSource offices, including having Wi-Fi and wireless printing available to customers.
+ESD is updating social media presence and doing more mobile technologies in WorkSource offices, including having Wi-Fi and wireless printing available to customers.

-Have a new job match and case integrated management system available early next year.
+ESD will have a new job match and case integrated management system available early next year.

 WIOA Implementation Update: Tim Probst, ESD Director of Workforce Development Strategic Initiatives

-In a rare display of bipartisan agreement, the U.S. Senate and House of Representatives overwhelmingly passed the Workforce Innovation and Opportunity Act (WIOA) in 2014.
+The U.S. Senate and House of Representatives overwhelmingly passed the Workforce Innovation and Opportunity Act (WIOA) in 2014.
 It replaces the outdated Workforce Investment Act (WIA).
 This nearly $3 billion program funds state and local workforce initiatives and provides a comprehensive menu of job training services for adults and youth.

 The governor put forth three goals: